shnhrrsn/laravel-assets/README.markdown

 #### Images and Fonts

-Files stored in `/resources/assets/img`, `/resources/assets/font`, `/resources/assets/css` and `/resources/assets/js` are served as-is (with proper content types) and are copied directly into the same directories in `/public` during `assets:publish`.
+Files stored in `/resources/assets/img`, `/resources/assets/font` and `/resources/assets/css` are served as-is (with proper content types) and are copied directly into the same directories in `/public` during `assets:publish`.

-CSS and JS minification is not supported at this point for raw files.
-Minification is provided for scss, less and coffee files via their compilers.
+CSS minification is not supported at this point for raw files.
+Minification is provided for scss, less, coffee and js files via their compilers.

 ## TODO

 * Add artisan command to setup environment and install required tools (scss, compass, coffee, importer, less, etc.)
-* Add minification support for raw js/css files.
+* Add minification support for raw css files.